foo123/modelview.js/README.md

 **Data Model**

-ModelView.Model is the **single source of truth** for the data used by the app.
+ModelView.Model is the **single source of truth** for any data used by the app.
 Model is an event emitter and a proxy for the data which keeps note of when data change and publishes change events to underlying ModelView.View (which subscribes to them) along with the changed data.

 For example, instead of doing: